Shaunak-Kunde/11.-Continuous-Integration-Continuous-Delivery-Peer-Graded-IBM-Final-Project-of-Shaunak/README.md

 # Continuous Integration and Continuous Delivery (CI/CD) – Final Project - Peer Reviewed - IBM

-This project demonstrates a complete **CI/CD pipeline** using GitHub Actions, Tekton, and OpenShift.
+This project was successfully completed by me.
+It Demonstrates a complete **CI/CD pipeline** using GitHub Actions, Tekton, and OpenShift.
 It is part of the **IBM Hands-on Lab: Continuous Integration and Continuous Delivery (CI/CD)** and showcases best practices for automating testing, building, and deployment of applications.

 ---